 This study maps, for the first time, the flow of palm oil products in Berau, from the plantation to the refinery.
-Of the 12 sub-districts in Berau, 10 have planted palm oil,

-Figure II.
-Flow of palm oil products from the plantations in Berau's sub-districts to the refineries with the largest supply of FFB coming from Kelay and Segah, comprising 56% of total production in Berau.
+Of the 12 sub-districts in Berau, 10 have planted palm oil, with the largest supply of FFB coming from Kelay and Segah, comprising 56% of total production in Berau.